Skip to main content

 A venous draw is when a health professional takes a blood sample from a vein in your arm using a clinical needle.

-Do I choose a venous kit or a finger-prick kit?
+Should I choose a venous kit or a self testing kit?

 Some people prefer having someone else to take their blood sample via venous draw.
-Others prefer to do it themselves at home with a finger-prick test.
-So you can decide which method you’d prefer.
+Others prefer to do it themselves at home with a finger-prick or autodraw test.
+You can decide which method you’d prefer.

 Some conditions, like arthritis, can make it trickier to collect a finger-prick blood sample.
 So a venous test will be a better option in this case.

-Finger-prick kits can’t be used by a health professional to take your sample in a clinical setting.
+Finger-prick and autodraw kits can’t be used by a health professional to take your sample in a clinical setting.
+You'll need to make sure that you have a venous kit if you choose to have a professional collect your sample.

 Not what you're looking for?
 One of these articles might help: